chb/carra-covid19-db/README.md

 This repository contains the CRFs, Codebook, and Data Dictionary for the CARRA COVID-19 Global Pediatric Rheumatology Database.

-To obtain your own copy, either download from GitHub or
+To obtain your own copy, either download from [GitHub](https://github.com/chb/carra-covid19-db) or use command line git:

 ```!shell
 $ git clone https://github.com/chb/carra-covid19-db.git